NREL/SitingLab/README.md

 #### Using Pixi (recommended)

-We use [pixi](https://pixi.sh/latest/) to manage cross-platform compatible Siting Lab Tutorial environments.
-This tool allows developers to install libraries and applications in a reproducible way.
+We use [pixi](https://pixi.sh/latest/) to manage cross-platform Siting Lab Tutorial environments.
+This tool allows developers to install libraries and dependencies in a compatible and reproducible way.
 We keep a version-controlled ``pixi.lock`` in the repository to allow locking with the full requirements tree so that behaviors and results can easily be reproduced.